JessyDL/async/readme.md

 ## Requirements

 A C++17 compliant compiler is required due to the usage of `std::variant` and `if constexpr()`.
-For the rest the library has been tested on CLang 7.0.0 and higher, and MSVC 2019, and GCC 7.1.0.
+For the rest the library has been tested on CLang 6.0.0 and higher, MSVC 2019, and GCC 7.1.0.

 ## Options